Water Games For Upper Body Strength And Coordination

 Play safe: Remember to always apply sun block regularly, especially after playing in the water.

-Blog written by: Aviva Goldwasser, MS, OTR & Chaye Lamm-Warburg, MA, OTR, Director POTS
+Written by: Aviva Goldwasser, MS, OTR and Chaye Lamm-Warburg, MA, OTR, Director POTS